aradzie/keybr.com/docs/translations_report.md

 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Bulgarian

-Translated: 423 messages, 5101 words
+Translated: 421 messages, 5070 words

-Untranslated: 5 messages, 53 words
+Untranslated: 7 messages, 83 words

 * *Top accuracy*
 * *Average accuracy*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Catalan

-Translated: 393 messages, 3632 words
+Translated: 391 messages, 3601 words

-Untranslated: 35 messages, 1522 words
+Untranslated: 37 messages, 1552 words

 * *Errors*
 * *Top accuracy*